-IISD is organizing a series of three webinars on the Hydrogen Economy on October 26 (public event), October 27 (parallel workshops on key issues) and November 2 (high-level discussion of recommendations for how governments should best intervene and support the market).
+IISD is organizing a series of three webinars on the Hydrogen Economy on October 26 (public event), October 27 (parallel workshops on key issues) and November 2 (high-level discussion of recommendations for how governments should best intervene and support the market – attendance by invitation only).
 The event will spotlight the following questions:

 - How could international trade of hydrogen play a role?
 What are the standards and requirements?

 - Which niche markets should get all the focus today? (e.g. long-haul transportation, industrial use)